AxelV8/projetL3S2_Pathfinding/README.md

 This is one of my last project during my third years of Bachelor's degree .
 I studied the problem of pathfinding, mentioned in particular in AI as well as operational research.
 In this approach to obtain the shortest path.

-I had to study Dijsktra and A*, two resolution algorithms, with numerical instances as lines of character representing a map.
+I had to study Dijkstra and A*, two resolution algorithms, with numerical instances as lines of character representing a map.
 -----------------------------------------------------------------------------------------------------------
 _To launch the project:_
    - The file conversion.jl contains a parser to convert a file in the map folder.